-In this final part, you’ll see how responsibility has become central in the consumer experience.
+You’ll see how responsibility has become so central to the consumer experience.

 You can no longer ignore what responsibility means for your business.

 Social responsibility has 4 key expressions: environmental, philanthropic, ethical, and economic.
 Here are some examples of each:

 - Reducing your carbon footprint

 - Increasing your charitable giving and corporate social responsibility initiatives

 - Volunteering work in your local community and abroad